 - Parking in the commercial core area should be provided only with garage facilities, and not with surface lots.
 The commercial core area includes much of the financial/retail/cultural activities and therefore the most valuable property of downtown.
-Parking garages located in the commercial core area should be accessible to visitors, i.e., short-term parking, and include such amenities as retail on the ground floor. - Provide additional garage parking in the commercial core area to meet the shortterm parking needs of visitors or non-commuters. - The northbank area and especially the commercial core area requires an estimated 2,500 long-term parking spaces.
+Parking garages located in the commercial core area should be accessible to visitors, i.e., short-term parking, and include such amenities as retail on the ground floor. - Provide additional garage parking in the commercial core area to meet the short-term parking needs of visitors or non-commuters. - The northbank area and especially the commercial core area requires an estimated 2,500 long-term parking spaces.
 However, this parking should not be exclusively sited within the core area.
 Priority will be given for meeting this demand at peripheral sites served by transit outside the commercial core area.
 The TCEA Implementation Plan contains a map (Figure 21) that identifies the boundaries of the area (outside a core area bounded by the River, Broad, Union and Liberty Streets) that may be considered for required parking at peripheral locations.

-Parking Standards - The City shall use the parking standards of the Downtown Zoning part of the City's Land Development Regulations, Overlay, as а for development/redevelopment projects within the TCEA.
+Parking Standards - The City shall use the parking standards of the Downtown Zoning Overlay, as a part of the City's Land Development Regulations, for development/redevelopment projects within the TCEACBD.
 The impact of parking and service areas shall be minimized by locating parking lots and garages away from sidewalks and pedestrian connections and within projects or off service alleys; locating loading and service docks away from sidewalks and pedestrian connections; ensuring that design of parking lots minimally affect the pedestrian environment; providing active uses such as shops and restaurants on the ground floor of garages to engage the pedestrian; requiring landscaping and architectural treatments to soften the appearance of surface parking lots and parking garages; promoting development of structured parking, particularly within the Central Civic Core; discouraging surface parking lots throughout downtown and the demolition of existing buildings or structures to create parking lots.
-The design of individual sites will add to the quality of downtown by providing clear and separate access for vehicles and pedestrians, defining the street and sidewalk space, providing outdoor space that will be used by the public or the occupants of the building or structure, screening and buffering service and docks from the public right-of-way, and by encouraging the service function of alleys.
-Within the TCEA, parking in excess of the minimum maximum required by the Downtown Zoning
+The design of individual sites will add to the quality of downtown by providing clear and separate access for vehicles and pedestrians, defining the street

-Overlay shall not be allowed.
-Development within the TCEA may apply for parking reductions increases based on criteria in the Downtown Zoning Overlay.
+City of Jacksonville 2030 Comprehensive Plan Transportation Element and sidewalk space, providing outdoor space that will be used by the public or the occupants of the building or structure, screening and buffering service and docks from the public right-of-way, and by encouraging the service function of alleys.
+Within the TCEACBD, parking in excess of the maximum required by the Downtown Zoning Overlay shall not be allowed.
+Development within the TCEACBD may apply for parking increases based on criteria in the Downtown Zoning Overlay.

-Pursuant to the Downtown Zoning Overlay, new construction and conversion of buildings to residential use shall meet the following criteria regarding parking: New residential construction shall be required to provide the minimum off-street parking spaces required by the underlying applicable residential zoning category, which shall be the maximum allowed in all downtown districts.
+Pursuant to the Downtown Zoning Overlay, new construction and conversion of buildings to residential use shall meet the following criteria regarding parking: